ishaan-technogeek/Report-Extractor/README.md

 # Lab Report Digitization and Structured Data Extraction

-[cite_start]This project is a comprehensive system designed to automatically extract and digitize patient details and lab test results from various formats of medical reports (PDFs, JPGs, PNGs) into a structured JSON format[cite: 13, 14, 19]. [cite_start]It features a machine learning component that learns from user corrections, improving its accuracy over time[cite: 20, 8].
+This project is a comprehensive system designed to automatically extract and digitize patient details and lab test results from various formats of medical reports (PDFs, JPGs, PNGs) into a structured JSON format.
+It features a machine learning component that learns from user corrections, improving its accuracy over time.

 *User interface for correcting and verifying extracted lab report data.*